gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 the whole army marched towards Dublin, with banners displayed.

-## Chapter XVII: Siege and surrender of the city of Dublin.
+## Chapter XVII: Siege and surrender of the city of Dublin

 Dermitius having received intelligence that the citizens of Dublin had summoned the people from all parts of Ireland to succour them in defending the place, and that all the roads through the woods and other